daltonrowe/frameshifter/README-plugins.md

 ---

-## Available Data

-Try using the built in dashboard plugin `Dev Scanner` to explore available data and behavior.

-Learn more about information provided by Elite Dangerous status files and player journal [here.](https://elite-journal.readthedocs.io/en/latest/Status%20File/)

-In Javascript the following data is available on the global `window` object.

-### `window.frameShifterState`
-- Contains all data currently(!) in the player's status files.

-### `window.frameShifterJournal`
-- Contains an array of the last 50 (by default) lines in the player's Journal .log file
-- Default lines can be adjusted using the `journalMaxLines` property in `config.json`.

-### `window.frameShifterConfig`
-- Contains all the information in the user config file, expect `username`, `password` and `journalDir`.

-## Events

-FrameShifter checks and consumes data from the a several Elite Dangerous files.
-Below are the files tracked and Javscript custom events fired on the `window`, when data is updated.

-Learn more about information provided by Elite Dangerous status files and player journal [here.](https://elite-journal.readthedocs.io/en/latest/Status%20File/)

-### Journal Events

-TODO

-### Status Events

-TODO

----

 ## Examples

 Below are the files and config updates require to make player Nav Route data appear on screen.

 `config.json`

 ```json
 "plugins": [
     {